Ruby Mountains: Ecology

 The eastern Great Basin is wetter than the western part in the rain shadow of the Sierra Nevada range.
 Moisture collected by this high range promoted the heavy Pleistocene glaciation and still supports a wide variety of flora and fauna.
 Lower elevations are covered by aspen trees, while higher up the whitebark and limber pines predominate.
-Mountain goats, bighorn sheep, mule deer, mountain lions, marmots, beaver, and pikas are common residents.
+Mountain goats, bighorn sheep, mule deer, mountain lions, marmots, beaver, and pikas are common residents, and the mule deer population is reportedly the largest in Nevada.
 A population of Himalayan snowcock was introduced from Pakistan, and is thriving among the high cliffs.
 Streams, particularly on the western slopes have populations of native Lahontan or Humboldt cutthroat trout, but many of these populations are hybridized with rainbow trout or have been displaced by brown and brook trout, all stocked for angling purposes before impacts on native trout species were well understood.

 Geology

-The Ruby Mountains are part of the Basin and Range Province that formed partly due to extension of the North American plate.
+The Ruby Mountains are part of the Basin and Range Province that formed partly due to extension of the North American Plate.
 Normal faults on the eastern and western flanks of the range separate it from the basins on either side of it.
-The Ruby Mountains are an example of a metamorphic core complex that formed during the during the Cretaceous-Paleogene time when the oceanic Farallon Plate was subducting underneath the North American plate causing crustal thickening throughout Nevada and Utah.
+The Ruby Mountains are an example of a metamorphic core complex that formed during the Cretaceous-Paleogene time when the oceanic Farallon Plate was subducting underneath the North American plate causing crustal thickening throughout Nevada and Utah.
 The weight from the thickening crust increased temperatures and pressures up to 40 km at depth and caused regional metamorphism to occur, as well as the formation of some migmatic igneous bodies.
 During the Oligocene to Eocene, active subduction was no longer occurring and the upper crust relaxed causing the stress to change from compressional to extensional.
 The extensional force caused the middle and lower crustal rocks to be exhumed to the surface as part of the Basin and Range Province along the footwall of a large detachment fault.
 A mylonitic shear zone can be traced along the fault on the western margin of the Ruby Mountains, marking the contact between the igneous and metamorphic rocks in the core complex and the undeformed sedimentary rocks around it.
 Generally deeper rocks are exposed in the northern part of the Ruby Mountains than in the south.